Taste our New, but Ancient, Australian BBQ Smoke Product.

 Paperbark is a Tea Tree species, same as Manuka is, and is used here by Maoris who miss Manuka.

-Paperbark produces a mild tasting woody smoke flavour.
+Paperbark produces a mild tasting woody smoke flavour that is light on the palate.
 It is antimicrobial and could be considered as natural FDA approved Food Safe wraps, and can be stored for years.

 Peel off thin sheets and spray with water or marinade, to wrap Fish, seafood, potatoes, veggies, and cook in the electric Oven, or Smoker.
 The paperbark directly imparts flavour to the foods it is in contact with.
 For extra flavour, also smoke the Parcels.
 Thin sheets allow heat and smoke to penetrate the food.